cloudmesh/pi/content/en/tutorial/sdcard-burn-pi-as-burner/index.md

 +-----------+--------+-------+----------------------------+
 ```

-## Using the Pis
+## 5. Using the Pis

-As we use ssh keys to authenticate between maanager and workers, you can
+As we use ssh keys to authenticate between manager and workers, you can
 directly log into the workers from the manager.

-More details are provided in our web pages at
+More details are provided on our web pages at

 * [README](https://github.com/cloudmesh/cloudmesh-pi-burn/blob/main/README.md)
 * [piplanet.org](https://piplanet.org)